danijar/computer-game/ROADMAP.md

 	- provide Pause() and Resume() function for modules to override
 - Readd forward renderer as alternative
 - Live reload for scripts
-	- [x] move file hash function into a file helper
+	- move file hash function into a file helper
 	- maybe even store scripts in asset manager
 - Improve Texture Mapping
 	- fallback to 1x1 diffuse map with pink color
 	- added texture tinting through color vertex attributes
 - Support camera rotation along all axis, even roll
 - When mouse is free, select block unter cursor instead of in the middle of screen
-- Improve Lighting
-	- Desaturate colors in low light
+- Speed up lighting
 	- Draw bounding geometry for point lights to cull not affected pixels
 	- support for spot lights
 - Implement Window as entity (do this later and mainly for consistency)